Florida State Road 112: History

 Construction of SR 112 began in 1959, and the expressway was opened to traffic on December 23, 1961 (six months after the Palmetto Expressway, SR 826).
 Its initial name was the 36th Street Tollway, but use of the name eventually faded in favor of the more popular "Airport Expressway".
 Initially the toll road had its western terminus at the congested intersection with LeJeune Road (SR 953), Northwest 36th Street (SR 48), and Okeechobee Road (US 27 / SR 25) just east of the airport.
 It wasn't until 1990 when SR 112 was extended southward and westward onto the airport property, terminating at the main entrance.

 The numbering of SR 112 is an anomaly in the current grid-based system.
 The road was assigned its number while it was in its planning stages; it retained the number as FDOT made widespread changes in the numbering of State Roads in southeastern Florida in the 1970s and early 1980s.

 On November 15, 2014, the Airport Expressway became an all electronic toll road, no longer collecting cash, and the only ways to pay are either by the SunPass transponders or billing by the toll-by-plate program, at double the cost.
 This also eliminated all "free movement" sections of the tolled section of SR 112, and restored tolls westbound, which had been removed in March 1984.
 This change was first announced in 2010, and along with the nearby Dolphin Expressway, SR 112 was the last of the MDX expressways to be converted to open road tolling.

 Interstate 195 Spur

-On December 23, 1961, three signed roads along the route of SR 112 were opened: the 36th Street Tollway, Interstate 195, and Spur Interstate 195.
-I-195 Spur was the surface portion of the east–west state route along Arthur Godfrey Road in Miami Beach, connecting I-195's eastern terminus to SR A1A.
+On December 23, 1961, three signed roads along the route of SR 112 were opened: the 36th Street Tollway, now the Airport Expressway, Interstate 195, and Interstate 195 Spur along with a stretch of I-95 in Miami.
+I-195 Spur was the surface portion of the east–west state road along West 41st Street in Miami Beach, connecting I-195 and SR A1A east of the causeway.
 The I-195 Spur signs disappeared from the road shortly after the designation was decommissioned by the newly formed United States Department of Transportation in the late 1960s, and is now signed solely (but scarcely) as SR 112.

+In popular culture

+Famously, in early 1975, the rhythm of their car on the Julia Tuttle Causeway was the inspiration for the Bee Gees's song "Jive Talkin'".